MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-01-project-and-solution.md

 ## Step 1-2: Examine the Git controls and publish to a remote repository

 ::: moniker range="<=vs-2019"
-Because you selected the **Create new Git repository** in the **New Project** dialog, the project is already committed to local source control as soon as the creation process is complete.
+Because you selected the **Create new Git repository** in the **New Project** dialog, the project is already committed to local source control as the creation process completes.
 In this step, you familiarize yourself with Visual Studio's Git controls and the **Team Explorer** window in which you work with source control.

 1. Examine the Git controls on the bottom corner of the Visual Studio main window.
 From left to right, these controls show unpushed commits, uncommitted changes, the name of the repository, and the current branch: